News

 Among the three million historical artifacts at DHS are such treasures as Sam Houston’s handwritten account of the Battle of San Jacinto, the only known original Juneteenth document, James Fannin’s watch, and Santa Anna’s spurs.
 The DHS collection houses over 10,000 bound volumes and receives more than 1,500 research requests annually.

-Photos by Thomas Garza
+Photo by Thomas Garza Photography.

 Gravatar